b-asaf/trello-clone/README.md

       - Prisma as ORM
    2. database hosting [filess.io](https://dash.filess.io/#/app/databases)
       - initial worked with MySQL in docker -> due to issues with deploying db host in Vercel moved to filess.io
+   - during development the DB was deployed inside a docker (see docket-compose.yml), due to issues with deploying the db in vercel host I moved to filess.io as db host.
 2. Authentication - [clerk](https://clerk.com/solutions/nextjs-authentication)
 3. Style - tailwind.css
 4. [shadcn-ui](https://ui.shadcn.com/docs) - Re-usable components above radix-ui & tailwind.css